Zyrexiw/zxw-camera/README.md

 ## Support

-For issues or questions, please join my discord: https://discord.gg/dJcewbNHbT
+For support or issues, please create an issue on the GitHub repository.

+## License

+This project is licensed under the MIT License.